Istanbul Sign - Driving in Turkey

 2. Speed Limits

 This was one of the hardest adjustments.
-There are not always signs as you’re driving.
+There are not always road signs in Turkey.
+This is where a good navigation system comes into play.

-One minute you see a sign for 110 kmph then all of a sudden there is a speed trap for 70 kmph but you never saw another sign.
+One minute you see a sign for 110 kmph then all of a sudden there is a speed trap for 70 kmph but you never see another sign.

 One app that was really helpful was RadarBot.
 This app gives you alerts when you’re approaching a speed trap.

-You can also follow the lead of others….but if you’re alone on the road, this app comes in handy.
+You can also follow the lead of others….but if you’re alone on the road in Turkey, this app comes in handy.

 The standard speeds for your information.
 Obviously, certain roads will have signs posted that will be different but these are general standards.